024 7668 6690

 It would only really be used in cases of complicated dental surgery – or in a tiny minority of people who are unsuitable for IV sedation.

 If you have any concerns about dental treatment please get in touch with Bhandal Dental Surgery without hesitation.
+Our entire team is trained to support nervous patients with their phobias, so we can help to guide you through the steps required to overcome your dental phobia.

 Call us now to make an appointment